Vyral/mcpherson-sisters/_posts/2021-01-26-have-you-tried-this-top-of-the-line-comfort-food.md

 <center>&nbsp;</center>

 For today’s episode of “Cooking With Kathy,” we’re whipping up another family favorite, and it’s top-of-the-line comfort food.
 The dish is called Husband’s Delight.
 It’s similar to a lasagna, but easier to make.
-All you need are some egg noodles, tomato sauce, ground beef, and a few other odds and ends and you got a tasty casserole on your hands.
+All you need are some egg noodles, tomato sauce, ground beef, and a few other odds and ends and you have a tasty casserole on your hands.
 To find out how to craft this mouth-watering recipe, watch our latest video.